Meet Sophie

 My passion for social transformation has always driven my work and studies.
 I firmly believe that our world is currently at a crossroads of innovation and ideological renewal.
 The changes we make in the following decades will have a crucial impact on the next generations of humanity.

-I am convinced that embracing our complexity and diversity (of identity, cognition, race, ethnicity, …) is crucial to help us progress as societies.
+I am convinced that embracing our complexity and diversity (of thoughts, identity, cognition, race, ethnicity, …) is crucial to help us progress as societies.
 As Wellbeing, Inclusion, Diversity, and Equal Opportunities Representative at Leiden University, I strive to make difficult conversations more integral part of our daily lives.
-I advocate and create systems for local change among our community.
+I advocate and create systems for positive change among our community.

 My broader objectives are to contribute to new forms of democratic participation, conscious global communication, and more accessible means of education.

-Digital Talks
+Recorded Talks

 Europaeum Scholars